Thomas Cavendish's circumnavigation: Aftermath

-For the Spanish Cavendish's intervention into the closed realms of the Pacific struck a second blow to their prestige.
+For the Spanish, Cavendish's intervention into the closed realms of the Pacific struck a second blow to their prestige.
 Bishop Salazar in the Philippines bitterly complained in a letter to King Philip II that an English youth at about 22 years, with a wretched little vessel of about 100 tuns, 40 to 50 companions boasted of the damage he had wrought, and went away laughing.

 Cavendish sailed on a second expedition in August 1591, accompanied by the navigator John Davis.
-They went further south to the Strait of Magellan and then returned to Brazil, where they hid and re provisioned in Ilhabela and looted Santos and São Vicente.
+They went further south to the Strait of Magellan and then returned to Brazil, where they hid and reprovisioned in Ilhabela and looted Santos and São Vicente.
 Cavendish set off across the Atlantic towards Saint Helena with the remainder of the crew, but died of unknown causes at age 31, possibly off Ascension Island in the South Atlantic in 1592.

 Due to the dubious legality of the expedition (as with Drake's Circumnavigation) Francis Pretty's accounts were officially suppressed; the earliest unofficial accounts were published in Dutch by Emanuel van Meteren who purchased both Drake and Cavendish's diaries and mixed elements of one with the other.
 Excerpts of both diaries were also included in Richard Hakluyt's 1582 and 1589 treatises on British explorations of North America, before he published the Cavendish diary in its entirety in 1600.

-The Dutch were next to attempt Drake's and Cavendish's feat - Simon de Cordes and Oliver Van Noort completed their raids of circumnavigation against the Spanish.
+The Dutch were next to attempt Drake's and Cavendish's feat – Simon de Cordes and Oliver Van Noort completed their raids of circumnavigation against the Spanish.
 The next English circumnavigation of the globe would not take place until a century later when William Dampier became the first person to circumnavigate the world three times.